-Ruthe Catolico Ashley, Executive Director Emeritus of California LAW, created this organization to support the California LAW Pathway with a mission to diversify California’s legal profession through the educational pipeline.
-California LAW supports the 22 high school law academies, 27 community colleges, 8 undergraduate institutions and law schools creating a 10-year diversity pipeline from 9th grade to the end of law school.
+Ruthe Catolico Ashley, Chair of California LAW Pathways, created this organization to support the California LAW Pathway with a mission to diversify California’s legal profession through the educational pipeline.
+California LAW supports the 24 high school law academies, 29 community colleges, 17 undergraduate institutions and 11 law schools creating a 10-year diversity pipeline from 9th grade to the end of law school.

 Ashley is considered the Diversity Pipeline Guru for the legal profession in California.
 As a member of the State Bar of California’s Board of Governors, she chaired the Diversity Pipeline Task Force in 2007, which jump-started the pipeline work in this state.
 Ashley founded and created the Council on Access and Fairness with the State Bar of California – now a leader in legal diversity across the nation.
 She was also the first President/CEO of California ALL, and the first Executive Director of California LAW, two non-profit organizations with a mission to diversify the legal profession through the educational pipeline.

 Ashley worked with the California Legislature in inserting diversity and inclusion language in the State Bar’s 2018 Fee Bill.
-She is the recipient of numerous awards including the 2020 American Bar Association’s prestigious Margaret Brent Women Lawyers of Achievement Award for her lifelong contributions on diversity and women lawyers.
+The recipient of numerous awards including the ABA’s prestigious Margaret Brent Women Lawyers of Achievement award in 2020.
+A NAPABA Trailblazer recipient, she received the inaugural Excellence in Civics Engagement Award from the California Lawyers Association.
 Now retired, she devotes her time to diversity in the legal profession and world travel.
 Three grandchildren make life rich and active.